Intel Mac: Mac Computers with Intel Processors - Qiling

 Pros

-Apple will have a more significant influence when new Macs are released.
-Intel's flaws and inefficiencies will no longer irritate Apple (for example, the cancellation of the Cannon Lake processor generation).
+Apple's influence will be more significant when new Macs are released, as Intel's flaws and inefficiencies, such as the cancellation of the Cannon Lake processor generation, will no longer be a concern.

 Cons

-Because ARM is incompatible with x86 or x64 software, most Windows programs will not work without an emulator; nonetheless, this is anticipated to be a massive problem for Mac users.
+Since ARM is incompatible with x86 or x64 software, most Windows programs won't work on a Mac without an emulator, which is expected to be a significant issue for Mac users.

 Final Verdict